 Directories are the Internet's Yellow Pages.
 They contain data that has been supplied by their indexers or users who submit entries.
 Frequently, subject directories are manually maintained, searchable, and navigable online interfaces.
 The most popular subject directory is Yahoo!
 Yahoo! contains multiple subject headings.
-The information in a subject directory is organised into categories and subcategories or subjects and subtopics.
+The information in a subject directory is organized into categories and subcategories or subjects and subtopics.
 One can search a subject directory, similar to a search engine, for all entries that include a given set of keywords.
-Although directories can be searched using keywords, it is often just as simple to click on a category and then navigate specific subdirectories until the appropriate subject is located.
-The majority of online directories are intended to be browsed by subject category.
-In contrast to indexes, however, directories organise information differently.
-Web indexes just compile an increasing number of records, whereas directories organise information into groupings of records that are related.
+Although directories can be searched using keywords, it is often just as simple to click on a category and then navigate specific subdirectories are intended to be browsed by subject category.
+In contrast to indexes, however, directories organize information differently.
+Web indexes just compile an increasing number of records, whereas directories organize information into groupings of records that are related.